EthanLin-TWer/elegant-mac/publish/backup/storage-and-synchronization.md

 * show battery status in menu bar - off - replaced by iStats
 * power adapter:
+  * turn display off: 2 hours
   * prevent computer from sleeping automatically when the display is off - on
   * enable Power Nap while plugged into a power adapter

 ### Keyboard

-* **full keyboard access: all controls** - important
-* modifier keys: caps lock -> control

 keyboard

 * key repeat: fastest
 * delay until repeat: shortest
-* adjust keyboard brightness in low light - on
+* adjust keyboard brightness in low light - 30 seconds
 * use f1, f2, etc. keys as standard function keys - on
+* **modifier keys - no change** - delegate all to Karabiner

+text: no change at all

 shortcuts:

+* **full keyboard access: all controls** - important
+* (2019) Use keyboard navigation to move focus between controls
 * launchpad & dock: all off
 * mission control:
   * show desktop: f11